 Cranston, RI 02920

 How much does it cost to get a property and casualty insurance license in Rhode Island?

-The total cost of getting a property and casualty (P&C) insurance license in Rhode Island is at least $434.6, but can reach nearly $500 based on the type of pre-license education course you choose.
+The total cost of getting a property and casualty (P&C) insurance license in Rhode Island is at least $434.60, but can reach nearly $500 based on the type of pre-license education course you choose.
+The costs include:

 How long does it take to process a property and casualty insurance license application in Rhode Island?

-This process typically takes 10 business days.
+It will take up to ten business days for you to become an insurance agent.
 You’ll receive an email once the Rhode Island DBR reviews your application.

 Can I get a temporary property and casualty insurance agent license in Rhode Island?

 No. Rhode Island has currently ceased providing temporary licenses to insurance producers.